paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/Data Science Cheat Sheet.md

         - Commonly used to evaluate regression type models
         - Mean squared error
         - Mean absolute error
-    - ^^However, high variance can lead to high MSE but not necessarily a good model ^^
+    - ==However, high variance can lead to high MSE but not necessarily a good model==
         - Coefficient of determination (R squared)
 - [[Supervised Learning]]
     - [[Linear regression model]]